darkmastermindz/darkmastermindz/README.md

 I'm just your local friendly neighborhood Hansel.
-You know the one that loves the full stack development, datascience, automation, game dev, and communication aspects of science and emerging tech?
+You know the one that loves the full stack development, datascience, automation, game dev, and communication / humanistic aspects of science and emerging tech?
 I'm also a huge extroverted geek that also loves hiking, rock climbing, gaming, and often volunteers to contribute to projects for social good one commit at a time.

 `aka @darkmastermindz (follow me on twitter) because that's the alias I picked back when I was a youngster.`

 `Okay... you got me...
 I don't really talk like that -`

-I'm actually only twenty-something, but I started and fell in love with programming when I was 5 years old and have been a polyglot programmer ever since.
+I'm actually only twenty-something `(just like microservices, there's microgenerations and I'm deemed a zillennial)`, but I started and fell in love with programming when I was 5 years old and have been a polyglot programmer ever since.
 Some of my favorite programming languages include Python, R, C++, C#, SwiftLang, Kotlin, Java, Bash, and Typescript. :)

 Signing this commit,